onatkaya/twitter_scraper/README.md

 # twitter_scraper
 ## Description
-Have
+A free method for scraping tweets for a specific user.
+The tweets are scraped from Nitter, an open-source alternative of Twitter.

-For a detailed explanation about the motivation and implementation steps of this project check here.
+For a detailed explanation about the motivation and implementation steps of this project check here(https://medium.com/p/7562fd8121cc/edit).

 ## Downloading the Repository